 - Olive or vegetable oil, for the baking dish and the work surface

-- 1. To make the meat sauce, warm the oil in a skillet over medium heat.
+- 1. Warm the oil in a skillet over medium heat.
 Stir in the onion, carrot, and celery and continue to sauté until softened, about 10 minutes.

 - 2. Add the fennel and pork, reduce the heat to medium-low, and sauté until the meat colors lightly, stirring occasionally, about 4 minutes.
 Stir in the wine and wait for it to evaporate.
 Add the tomato paste diluted in a little of the reserved tomato juices, then add the tomatoes along with another 1/2 cup of the reserved tomato juices and the salt.
 Cover partially and simmer over the lowest heat for 1 hour, stirring frequently, until the meat sauce is thick and fragrant.
 If the sauce seems to be drying out, add more tomato juices during cooking.
 Spoon off any fat that accumulates on the surface of the sauce.
 Then stir in the basil and season with salt and pepper to taste.